saylesss88/nix-book/src/nix/hardening_NixOS.md

 ## Flatpak

 > ❗️NOTE: You cannot effectively use Firejail with Flatpak apps because of how
 > their sandboxing technologies operate.
+Flatpak also won't work with the
+> hardened kernel because they require unprivileged user namespaces which the
+> hardened kernel completely disables.

 Apps that don't have a flatpak equivalent can be further hardened with bubblewrap independently but bubblewrap is not needed on Flatpak apps.